tingtingchung/AI.Mason/README.md

 # AI.Mason
 *Dr. Rachel Chung's course materials for AI in the residential MSBA program at William &amp; Mary*

+**Course Description**
+This course covers deep learning models for regression, classification, vision, language and recommendations, and an introduction to reinforcement learning.
+Students develop intuition for the mathematical underpinnings of modern AI architectures, hands-on experience in training AI models, and technical skills in the evaluation and management of AI model risks.

+**Learning Objectives**
+• Create AI models for common business problems.
+• Evaluate AI model performance.
+• Improve AI model performance.
+• Analyze potential risks of AI models and potential solutions.
+• Analyze business problems and potential AI solutions.
+• Use GenAI and agents effectively to transform business processes.

 **References**
 [An Introduction to Statistical Learning with Python](https://www.statlearning.com/)
 [Deep Learning by Kelleher](https://mitpress.mit.edu/9780262537551/deep-learning/)